Biber (submarine)

 The Biber was hastily developed to help meet the threat of an Allied invasion of Europe.
 This resulted in basic technical flaws that, combined with the inadequate training of their operators, meant they never posed a real threat to Allied shipping, despite 324 submarines being delivered.
-One of the class's few successes was the sinking of the cargo ship Alan A. Dale.
+One of the class's few successes was the sinking of the cargo ship Alan-A-Dale.

 Several survive in museums, including one in operational condition.

 Development

+Originally proposed by Kapitänleutnant Bartels in 1942, but not acted on until the need for coastal defence in the event of an invasion became paramount.